Introduction: Writing a blog post

 .

-There are a few different cover artworks to choose from that are included at /content/blog/images/pine64_banners
+There are a number of different cover images to choose from that are included in the /content/blog/images/pine64_banners

-and has green, yellow and red color variations at pine64_banners/pine64_colors
+and has green, yellow and red color variations in pine64_banners/pine64_colors

 .